mwolfgram/finalproject/README.md

   - these commands must be typed correctly in order to generate the plotly graphs!
-  - **WITHOUT THE CACHE, DATA COLLECTION TAKES UPWARDS OF THIRTY MINUTES** download the cache to reduce long load times to a few minutes—download it here:
+  - **WITHOUT THE CACHE, DATA COLLECTION TAKES UPWARDS OF THIRTY MINUTES** the cache reduces long load times to a few minutes—download it here:

     https://drive.google.com/openid=1UDZwmwFXaeOjwHEfFW4RIytvN4Tu8n3r